leonidlouis/peakflo-takehome-test/README.md

 - `--write-log`: Flag to enable writing logs to a file in the custom directory (default: `False`).
 - `--log-dir`: Specify the directory where log files should be saved (default: `logs`).
 - `--config-filepath`: Specify a path to the configuration file (default: `config.json`).
-- `--skip-tests`: Use this flag to skip running tests, not intended to be used, originally for `tests/test_integration.py`.

 Run the `main.py` script with the appropriate command line arguments.